notional-labs/wasmd/README.md

 This code was forked from the `cosmos/gaia` repository as a basis and then we added `x/wasm` and cleaned up many gaia-specific files.
 However, the `wasmd` binary should function just like `gaiad` except for the addition of the `x/wasm` module.

+After the original repository was developed, Notional wanted more:

+* token factory by default
+* github actions for code quality checks
+* SDK 46 and 47
+* composable's virtual machine fork

 **Note**: Requires [Go 1.19+](https://golang.org/dl/)